mathieu-benoit/DevOpsOnAzureLab/docs/Lab 3 - Continuous Delivery/README.md

 - Edit and customize the imported Release definition
 - Let's explore the tasks/steps of these environments
 - Approve manually the deployment from `QA-staging` to `QA`
-- Browse the Azure resources
+- Browse the Azure resources and enable a feature-flag

 ## Configure the CheckUrl extension and the Azure Resource Manager service endpoint and import a pre-built Release definition